For Couples

 That is when couples begin to think:

-• Why do we keep having this fight?
+Why do we keep having this fight?

-• Why do we keep ending up here?
+Why do we keep ending up here?

-• Why does everything turn into the same pattern?
+Why does everything turn into the same pattern?

-• Why do we both leave these conversations feeling worse?
+Why do we both leave these conversations feeling worse?

-Usually, the answer is not just communication.
+The answer is usually not just communication.
+It is the loop underneath it.

 What looks like a communication problem is often a protection loop.